ShreyasDorigol/Portfolio/README.md

 # Shreyas Dorigol — Portfolio Website

-A personal portfolio website built with HTML, CSS, and JavaScript to showcase skills, projects, and resume.
+A personal portfolio website built with HTML and CSS to showcase skills, projects, and resume.

 ## 📁 Project Structure